 Decimal place system

-(14th century BC) - 2300 years later in Western civilization
+(14th century BCE) - 2300 years later in Western civilization

 Western Zhou later cited as a

 model period.
 Capital city near Xian.
-Confucius born in 551 BC.
+Confucius born in 551 BCE.

 Flowering in classical literature, arts, and philosophy; Confucianism,